VolodimirBegy/webAD/README.md

 # webAD
-webbased visualization of Algorithms and Datastructures
+web-based visualization of Algorithms and Datastructures

 Built on the MVC architectural pattern.
 All JS files are in the 'libs' directory.